 Sabina Ibarrola is a green witch and a blossoming herbalist in the Wisewoman tradition.
 Drawing on her training in herbal medicine and earthspirit wisdom, Sabina is building her teaching and clinical practice, combining a passion for plants and plant medicine with a fierce dedication to collective liberation and helping people love their beautifully diverse bodies.
 She lives in Austin, Texas.

 About my practice:

-My spirituality and work as an herbalist are grounded in a deep ecological sense of the web of life, firmly rooted in respect and love for the plants, as well as a belief that healing ourselves is healing our communities is healing the earth.
+My spirituality and work as an herbalist are grounded in a deep ecological sense of the web of life, firmly rooted in respect and love for the plants.
+I believe that healing ourselves is healing our communities is healing the earth.

 My practice is also informed by my experiences as a cultural worker, training in dance and theater, and immigration justice work: all coming together in a passion for body liberation, and a commitment to bringing care and attention to the impacts of oppression on our bodies/hearts/spirits/psyches.